Blog

 Videos in playlists – This interaction metric details how often your videos have been added to or removed from YouTube user playlists, including the basic “Watch later” and “Favorites” playlists.

-Cards – YouTube’s latest functionality, users can use cards to add calls to action, text and images to your videos.
+Cards – YouTube’s latest functionality, users can use cards to add calls to action, text, and images to their videos.

 End Screens – This is the final thing viewers see when they watch your video.
 Unless your viewer has enabled autoplay, they’ll see an end screen of 12 videos they might want to watch next.
 In many cases, the videos displayed are your own, so you may want to know how often your viewers are clicking them.